We woke up today and decided to stay in the area another night. The friendly monkeys thanked us with showers of excrement.

 Atlantic slope to follow soon.

-Check out Costa Rica Part I, Part II, Part III and Part IV.
+Check out Costa Rica Part I, Part II, Part III, Part IV and Part V.